7.3.3 – Procedure – Purchasing Cards

 A purchase made with a purchasing card may be made in-store, by U.S. mail or by electronic means such as telephone, fax or internet.

-A limited number of designated purchasing card holders may purchase electronic equipment (computers, projectors, etc.) with the purchasing card; this is limited to the Purchasing Agent, Director of Business Services, Vice President of Administration, Director of Computer Services, and Director of Web Services.
+A limited number of designated purchasing card holders may purchase electronic equipment (computers, projectors, etc.) with the purchasing card; this is limited to the Purchasing Agent, Director of Business Services, Vice President of Administration, Director of Computer Services, and Director of Information Technology.
 A separate purchase order using the correct equipment object code(s) is required to ensure the equipment is added to the inventory module.

 Part 6: Unauthorized and/or Inappropriate Card Use